Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 ```
 tokens = word_tokenize(text)
 ```
-This breaks the input text into a list of tokens (words and punctuation), using the `word_tokenize` function.
+This breaks the input text into a list of tokens,  using the `word_tokenize` function.

 ```
 nltk_text = Text(tokens)